mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   where necessary.
 This tactic should be avoided wherever possible, and is not acceptable merely as a convenience.

-* If a scheme is to make use of CCPP’s subcycling capability, the current loop counter and the loop extent can be obtained from CCPP as ``intent(in)`` variables (see a :ref:`mandatory list of variables <MandatoryVariables>` that are provided by the CCPP Framework and/or the host model for this and other purposes).
+* If a scheme is to make use of CCPP’s :term:`subcycling` capability, the current loop counter and the loop extent can be obtained from CCPP as ``intent(in)`` variables (see a :ref:`mandatory list of variables <MandatoryVariables>` that are provided by the CCPP Framework and/or the host model for this and other purposes).

 * It is preferable to use assumed-size array declarations for input/output variables for CCPP schemes, i.e. instead of